Roadmap for Lean Transformation

-The Lean Learning Center can help you with every aspect of your lean transformation from assessments to strategy development to coaching with our Consulting/Advisory services.
-We believe there is no one recipe for lean and we won’t force fit practices that don’t fit your needs.
+The Lean Learning Center can help you with every aspect of your lean transformation from strategy to execution with our client services.
+We believe that there is no one recipe for lean and we won’t force fit practices that don’t fit your needs.
 There is, however, a Roadmap for Lean Transformation – a lay of the land that helps you understand where you are and how best to get where you’re going.
 The Lean Learning Center will help you develop the right approach using the following implementation practices:

 Basic lean tools include:

 - 5Ss — organizing a work area to enable easy problem identification

 - Visual Management — a simple technique to stabilize and control behaviors

 - Standard Work Instructions — an absolute must for continuous improvement

 - Waste Elimination — recouping the 2-6 hours of each person’s working day that is wasteful